CodeFromAnywhere/openapi-search/README.md

 # TODO

-Currently indexation has many errors and bad validation. **Improved api indexation and validation** is top priority
+Currently indexation has many errors and bad validation. **Improved API indexation and validation** is top priority

 - There's still a bug in providerslug being slugified containing things like ':'. this shouldn't be removed!
 - Add createdAt date to openapisearch storage